BBS - thanks for the data points.

 That's about all I've got over the last year of data provided on CK.
 When I have some more time I'll dig back another year or so to the point where I opened my CK account and see what other data points are there and report back.

 Undoubetedly your file was already considered clean by TU CBIS.
 The CBIS criteria used are completely different as the focus the model is evaluating credit to predict likelihood of filing a claim, not likelihood of a 90 day loan default.
 Therefore, lates are less impactful.
-Also the threshold for lates is/has been 60 days or more for TU CBIS.I wonder if your unknown score boost could relate to an aging milestone for most recent bank credit application or most recent other credit application
+Also the threshold for lates is/has been 60 days or more for TU CBIS.I wonder if your unknown score boost could relate to an aging milestone for most recent bank credit application or most recent other credit application.
+Refer to below paste.

 Some observations so far on TU CBIS: